josephko91/git-101/README.md

 ## Mac

-If you have [homebrew](https://docs.brew.sh/Installation) installed, simply run the following in your terminal:
+If you have [homebrew](https://docs.brew.sh/Installation) installed, run the following in your terminal:

 ```
 brew install git